BioMemPhys-FAU/memback/THIRD_PARTY.md

 being LGPL rather than GPL matters here: it means MemBack is free to choose its own license, and a GPL choice is one of the options that remains open.

-GROMACS is invoked as a separate program by the generated `run_min.sh` and is not linked into MemBack, so its LGPL-2.1 terms do not propagate.
+GROMACS is invoked as a separate program by the generated `run_sim.sh` and is not linked into MemBack, so its LGPL-2.1 terms do not propagate.